gasampaiosouza/green_thumb/README.md

 ## Overview

-So, when you select **all** the three categories it shows you some _plants recommendations_.
+So, you have to select **all** the three categories

 ![First page view](https://imgur.com/PA9hdyB.png)

-**And when you select all of them, you're going to see some plants that matches with your selection.**
+**When you do it, you're going to see some plants that matches with your selection.**

 ![Recommendations view](https://imgur.com/xthGCsI.png)
 > second one is being hovered.